Iraqi president says U.S. has no right to 'watch Iran' from his country

 “We are surprised by the statements made by the U.S. president on the presence of U.S. troops in Iraq,” Salih said at a forum in Baghdad.
 “Trump did not ask us to keep U.S. troops to watch Iran.”

-In an interview that aired Sunday, Trump said it was important to keep a military presence in Iraq so Washington could keep on eye on neighboring Iran.
+In an interview that aired Sunday, Trump said it was important to keep a military presence in Iraq so Washington could keep an eye on neighboring Iran.

 The Iraqi president said U.S. troops had no right to monitor Iran under the agreement between the two nations, and that their specific mission was to combat terrorism, according to Reuters.
 He added that he would wait for clarifications from Washington on the numbers and nature of the U.S. troops’ mission in his country.